Office of Equity and Inclusion-Professional Standards

 What is the Office of Equity and Inclusion/Professional Standards?

-The Offices of Equity and Inclusion/Professional Standards is comprised of two main areas that primarily support Goals 1, 3 and 4 of the District Strategic Plan.
+The Office of Equity and Inclusion/Professional Standards is comprised of two main areas that support Goals 1, 3 and 4 of the District Strategic Plan.
 Two main areas of responsibility are:

 Enforcement and Compliance responsibilities:

-- Conduct investigations into allegations of possible violations of the district’s non-discrimination, harassment and retaliation policies (see Chapter 10.0 of the Board manual) and the Code of Ethics and the Principles of Professional Conduct of the Education Profession in Florida (Code of Ethics).
+- Conduct investigations into allegations of possible violations of the district’s non-discrimination, harassment and retaliation policies (see Chapter 10.0 of the Board manual) and the Principles of Professional Conduct of the Education Profession in Florida.

 - Develop and recommend policies and practices related to the prevention of discrimination and prohibited conduct in our schools and workplace.